maxposchmann/SelfConsistentCFBRanker/README.md

  The guts of the ranking are as follows: an exponential function takes the "strength" of the opponent and uses win/loss outcome to set the sign.
 I set all the strengths at 1 to begin with, then it iterates until self-consistency of strengths.
 Multiple games are counted separately, rather than cancelling.
  One caveat about the "no inputs" thing: only FBS teams are tracked, and all non-FBS teams have strength set to (minimum FBS strength - 1.0).

+Data is downloaded from Sports Reference (i.e. https://www.sports-reference.com/cfb/years/2021-schedule.html click on "Share & Export" then "Get table as CSV (for Excel)").